 Section 3A AA908SFA1T Section 3B AA908SFA2T Grade: 10-12 Prerequisite: Const.
+Tech 2 Credit: .5 per course Career Tech Prepares students for entr ry level employment in the construction trades.
+Student ts will attain skills to succeed as they transition from so chool to work by becoming independent workers, lea rning communication skills with clients and gaining pr oficient in safety, applying OSHA standards on tools ar nd machines.

-Tech 2 Credit: .5 per course Career Tech Provides a student exper ience that develops career ready practices in the conte ext of project-based learning.
-All knowledge and skills are based on career cluster and pathway standards to prom ote college and career readiness.
-Areas of study i nclude Concrete, Framing, Electrical, Drywall, Roofing , Masonry and Various Other Trades.
+Provides a student experience that develops career ready practices in the context of project-based learning.
+All knowledge and skills are based on career cluster and pathway standards to promote college and career readiness.
+Areas of study include Electrical, Plumbing, Sustainable Building practices and other construction trades.